 What if you don’t have the cash to double down on your position?
 Then use margin.

 Again, I’m recommending this only for a 30-day period.
-So your margin interest charge will be minimal.
+Your margin interest charge will be minimal.

 The risk, of course, is that the stock continues to decline and you have a paper loss on the second purchase.

 However, just the opposite may happen – and often does.

 Remember, the January effect is often preceded by the Santa Claus rally – the tendency of the stock market to do well in the last three weeks of December.